Rays vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has 10 doubles, nine home runs, 12 walks and 30 RBI (65 total hits).
-He has stolen one base.
+- Bichette has 68 hits with 10 doubles, nine home runs, 12 walks and 30 RBI.
+He's also stolen one base.

 Bichette Recent Games